ValentinMro/Small-C-SFML-Space-invaders-clone/README.md

-# Small-C-SFML-Space-invaders-clone
+# simple C++ SFML space-invaders clone

--> A small and simple clone of Space-invaders, done with C++ and SFML.
+-> A small and simple clone of space-invaders using C++ and the SFML library.

 Project unfinished!
 Still working on it.